bonjohen/vsc_extension/AugmentOrchestrationFramework.md

 This document outlines a comprehensive approach to orchestrating the Augment extension with change management features and work queue integration.
 The framework provides reliable feedback on agent operations, tracks successful actions, and manages work units efficiently.

-**Status: Complete** - All phases of the framework have been implemented and tested.
+**Status: Complete** - The framework has been fully implemented and tested with all planned features.

 ## Table of Contents